graphile/worker/README.md

 ## Features

 - Standalone and embedded modes
+- Designed to be used both from JavaScript or directly in the database
-- Easy to test with (including `runTaskListOnce` util)
+- Easy to test (recommended: `runTaskListOnce` util)
-- Low latency (~2ms from task schedule to execution, uses `LISTEN`/`NOTIFY` to be informed of jobs as they're inserted)
+- Low latency (under 2ms from task schedule to execution, uses `LISTEN`/`NOTIFY` to be informed of jobs as they're inserted)
-- High performance (~700 jobs per second on a single node, uses `SKIP LOCKED` to find jobs to execute, resulting in faster fetches)
+- High performance (uses `SKIP LOCKED` to find jobs to execute, resulting in faster fetches)
 - Small tasks (uses explicit task names / payloads resulting in minimal serialisation/deserialisation overhead)
 - Parallel by default
 - Adding jobs to same named queue runs them in series